sighupio/fury-kubernetes-aws/docs/AMI.md

 ### Master

-Contains all the neccessary configuration to make it working with the specific kubernetes version.
+Contains all the necessary configuration to make it working with the specific kubernetes version.

 ### Node

-Contains all the neccessary configuration to make it working with the specific kubernetes version.
-Auto-join feature is activated in this AMI.
+Contains all the necessary configuration to make it working with the specific kubernetes version.
+Auto-join feature is active in this AMI.

 ### Bastion